-- 1. Junior Showmanship is for members age 13 and younger on October 1st of current 4-H year. - The winner of any division in junior showmanship in any previous year must show in senior showmanship in that division. - The winner in junior showmanship will have the opportunity to enter and to compete in senior showmanship. - 4.
-An embroidered lawn chair will go to the 1st place winner. - 5.
-Junior placings 1st-5th will receive a rosette. - 6.
-Judges may specify amount of deduction for dirty hooves. - 7.
-Disqualification:
+- 1. Junior Showmanship is for members age 8 to 13 on October 1st of current 4-H year. - 2.
+The winner of any division in junior showmanship in any previous year must show in senior showmanship in that division. - The winner in junior showmanship will have the opportunity to enter and to compete in senior showmanship. - 4.
+Junior placings 1st-5th will receive a rosette. - 5.
+Judges may specify amount of deduction for dirty hooves. - 6.
+Disqualification: - a.

-- a.
 Unkempt animals. - b.
-If help is needed to control the animal. - 8.
+If help is needed to control the animal. - 7.
 Class size should be limited to less than 20 animals per class.